Last updated on July 28th, 2022

 The cost of building a shed house is typically lower than that of a concrete or brick building.
 A shed house can be a fast-track way to a covered outdoor space, and comes with less risk and requires less labour.

 Outdoor office or creative spaces are popular and pragmatic options that easily justify the cost of building a shed house.

-To build a small garden office, studio, or outhouse with uPVC windows and pitch roof, you can expect to pay somewhere between £8,000 – £9,000.
+To build a small, basic garden office, studio, or outhouse using timber, you can expect to pay £2,000 on average.

 A simple and basic timber structure can keep the cost of building a shed house very affordable, and if you have experience putting these structures together, you can save on labour costs.

-The average brick summer house cost is on average above £10,000, and increases depending on size and complexity of the build.
+The average brick summer house cost is on average in the region of £10,000, and increases depending on the size and complexity of the build.
 A brick built summer house is going to be resilient, energy-efficient and much more customisable than a timber prefab summer house.

 Customisation options include best in class insulation, single or double glazed windows, as well as access to electricity an internet connection.
 The possibilities are endless and we haven’t even discussed the size or shape of the front door!

 Customisation obviously comes with increased costs, and it is important to consider the labour costs on top of your raw materials if you choose to work with a professional tradesperson.